-Single-cell studies have revealed that there is considerable cell-to-cell variation within tumors of different cancer types and during embryonic stem cell (ESC) differentiation1–4.
-However, in many cases, single cell experimental data is still very noisy and difficult to interpret as a high degree of randomness persists.
+Single-cell studies have revealed that there is considerable cell-to-cell variation within tumors of different cancer types and during embryonic stem cell (ESC) differentiation 1–4.
+However, in many cases, single cell experimental data is still difficult to interpret as a high degree of randomness persists.

-To overcome this limitation, Bavli et al. developed a complementary single cell technology: CloneSeq.
+To overcome this limitation, Bavli et al. developed a complementary single cell sequencing technology: CloneSeq.
 This method combines clonal expansion inside three-dimensional (3D) hydrogel spheres and droplet-based RNA sequencing (RNA-seq)5.
-The authors revealed the presence of novel cancer-specific subpopulations, including cancer stem-like cells, which are not identified using standard single cell RNA-seq assays.
+The authors revealed the presence of novel cancer-specific subpopulations, including cancer stem-like cells, which are not identified using standard RNA sequencing assays.

-Barcode formation, cell encapsulation in hydrogels, and scRNA-seq (including InDrops and Drop-seq) were all performed using Fluigent Flow EZ pressure-based flow controllers, controlled with Fluigent A-i-O software, with pressures ranging from 69 mbar to 2 bar.
+Barcode formation, cell encapsulation in hydrogels, and single cell sequencing (including InDrops and Drop-seq) were all performed using Fluigent Flow-EZ pressure-based flow controllers, controlled with Fluigent A-i-O software with pressures ranging from 69 mbar to 2 bar.